jhunt/k8s-hacks/falldown/README.md

 etc., or (and this is why I originally wrote this) demonstrating why just managing Pods in Kubernetes, raw, is a Bad Idea™.

-The entrypoing, called `/waiting...` expects an optional positional argument indicating how many seconds to "run" before crashing.
+The entrypoint, called `/waiting...` expects an optional positional argument indicating how many seconds to "run" before crashing.
 This defaults to 30.